tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 # Fixed Income

-- A diversified fixed income portfolio enhances return
+- A diversified fixed-income portfolio enhances return

 - Low-cost bond mutual funds are an ideal way to invest